 Killing the boss will obviously give you a great number of souls, so fighting him multiple times is very helpful.

-What you can do is to drop your sign and wait for a player to join.
-And unlike other places in the game that get less summons now due to the fact that the game is getting older in 2021 – a lot of people are always looking forward to killing the boss so you don’t have to worry about that part.
+What you can do is drop your sign and wait for a player to join.
+And unlike other places in the game that get fewer summons now due to the fact that the game is getting older in 2021 – a lot of people are always looking forward to killing the boss so you don’t have to worry about that part.

 1. Lothric Castle Bonfire